The location where 50 Cent was shot

 See n****s feared Prince and respected Preme."

-This line was in reference to the "Supreme Team"—a drug organization that was formed by McGriff during the 1980s.
+This line referenced the "Supreme Team," a drug organization that McGriff founded in the 1980s.

 When the lyrics were leaked, Supreme responded by putting a hit out on 50 Cent's head.

-Darryl Baum, who was nicknamed "Hommo" for "homocide", was the gunman who allegedly attempted to "cash in" on the contract.
+Darryl Baum, who was nicknamed "Hommo" for "homicide", was the gunman who allegedly attempted to "cash in" on the contract.

-Baum was a close friend of boxer Mike Tyson, as the pair had grown up together.
+Baum was a close friend of boxer Mike Tyson, as the pair had spent time at a juvenile center together.

-On June 10th, 2000, Hommo was shot dead in retaliation for the killing of Myron Hardy, who was a co-founder of the Cash Money Brothers (CMB) gang in Lafayette Gardens.
+On June 10th, 2000, Hommo was shot dead in retaliation for the killing of Myron Hardy, a co-founder of the Cash Money Brothers (CMB) gang in Lafayette Gardens.

 In 2003, 50 Cent referenced Baum in his song "Many Men (Wish Death)":